Memorial Information

 In the process of becoming a solid memorial stone, the ashes that you've sent will become a deeper, darker colour than when they are "dry", and the colours that appear once they are solidified into a gem have a wide range: from near-white, cream, tan, brown, grey, and black.
 Some may even have tiny flecks of blue, green, or other colours within them.
 Some ashes may be all powder or all solid pieces, and many are a mix of both, and the ratio of these different textures will change the final look as well.

 The "fingerprint" of your loved one's ashes won't be exactly like anyone else's.
-This little chart shows a small sampling of some of the colours that you might expect to see if your finished gem.
+This little chart shows a small sampling of some of the colours that you might expect to see in your finished gem.
 Neither you nor myself chooses the final colour.
-To honour and respect each set of ashes, I do not alter their unique colour in any way, but instead allows their beautiful individual tones and hues to shine through.
+If you choose a design with clear glass or a clear natural gemstone as the protective top layer, all of the colour and texture in your cremation stone will be perfectly visible.
+If you choose a design with coloured glass or a coloured natural gemstone to protect your memorial stone, this will of course mask the colour (and sometimes texture) of the cremains.
+To honour and respect each set of ashes, I generally do not alter their unique colour in any way, but instead allow their beautiful individual tones and hues to shine through.

 Cremation Memorials: More About Colours